TeamMH/minehutxyz/Server Types/KitPVP.md

 ---
-description: Learn some good plugins and tips for making a kitpvp server!
+description: KitPVP can be a well-visited gamemode on minehut if your server is well made.
+Here are some tips for making one!
 ---

-# KitPVP server tutorial!
+# KitPVP

 ## Necessary Plugins